CloudTrade/ct-readthedocs/docs/json_format.md

 #### return_to_sender_address_options

-Suggested to addresses for the retur to sender modal.
+Suggested to addresses for the return to sender modal.
 When list is not empty, the To label is replaced by a drop down menu.

 #### selected_forward_addresses